guldmand/Assignment3/README.md

 https://www.kaggle.com/competitions/assignment-3-cnn-classification-fall2025/

 # Versions
-- **Example_original.ipynb** is the final code from the closing of the competition deadline (after doing efficientnetv2_b2, we moved on to efficientnetv2_b3 this is seen in this code)
+- **Example_original.ipynb** is the final code from the closing of the competition deadline (after finishing EfficientNetV2-B2, we moved on to efficientnetv2_b3 this can be seen in this file)
-- **Example.ipynb** is the Google Colab recreated code of the best submission (efficientnetv2_b2)
+- **Example.ipynb** is the Google Colab–recreated version of the best submission (efficientnetv2_b2)
-- **.env** is where you specify w&b team, API Key and project
+- **.env** is where you specify W&B team, API Key and project.
+The team name can be a little tricky to find!

 *Note: Some code blocks appear twice.
 This was necessary to make the notebook run correctly in Google Colab.
 For example, saving plots to a folder had to be modified slightly to work on Colab.*

 # Usage
-I would recommend you to just clear all existing cell outputs and then running the file again from top to bottom.
+I recommend clearing all existing cell outputs and then just running the notebook again from top to bottom.

 # Relevant Papers